ebowman/api-first-hand/README.md

 ## Plugin Architecture

-Ths Play-Swagger plugin has a three-tier architecture:
+Ths Api-First-Hand plugin has a three-tier architecture:

 * specification - this tier is responsible for finding and parsing a specification and converting it into the raw AST format
 * normalisation - this tier performs a couple of optimisations on the AST including type deduplication, flattening and parameter dereferencing